 The best time to visit Darwin is from May to October.
 While the rest of Australia is experiencing the dreary winter months, Darwin gets pumping!
 The sun shines every day with a low risk of rain, making it perfect for all of Darwin’s attractions, from camping to hiking, and exploring the great outdoors!

-Top Things to Do in Darwin, Northern Territory
+Top Things To Do In Darwin, Northern Territory

-Darwin is the perfect holiday destination for those who love outdoor adventures, cultural encounters and wildlife experiences.
+Darwin is the perfect holiday destination for those who love outdoor adventurescultural encounters, and wildlife experiences.
 Many of the things to do in Darwin are out in nature and have a low impact on their surroundings.
 Check out these awesome Darwin attractions in the city and on nearby day trips.

-Walk the Darwin Waterfront
+Walk The Darwin Waterfront Precinct

 Darwin has a bustling waterfront with plenty to do for locals and visitors alike.
 This is the heart of the city, so it makes sense for this to be your first stop on a visit to Darwin.

-Splash in the Waterfront Pool
+Splash In The Waterfront Pool

 Despite being surrounded by the ocean, Darwin doesn’t have a lot of croc-safe swimming spots.
 So when it comes to cooling off in the city, Darwin’s Waterfront is the place to be!
 The Recreation Lagoon is a great place to splash around when temps climb in this tropical paradise.